PPathole/Tesla-EU-SuperCharger-Analysis/README.md

 2. Station Capacity and Power: Insights into the number of charging stalls at each station and their respective power capacities were elucidated.
 This information offered a nuanced understanding of the charging infrastructure's capabilities in different locations.

 3. Power Distribution Analysis: The analysis further delved into the power distribution across charging stalls.
-This included identifying the proportion of stations offering different power levels (e.g., 150 kW, 250 kW), providing a comprehensive view of the charging landscape.
+This included identifying the proportion of stations offering different power levels (e.g., 150 kW, 250 kW), and providing a comprehensive view of the charging landscape.

 Overall, this project not only offered a visual representation of the Tesla Supercharger landscape in the EU region but also provided actionable insights for stakeholders in the electric vehicle ecosystem, contributing to a more informed understanding of charging infrastructure in this dynamic and rapidly evolving sector.